Making skins last means preserving their glue.

 The glue on your skins is very fragile.
-Adopt a few precautions and you can greatly extend their lifespan.
+Adopt a few simple reflexes and you'll be able to greatly extend their lifespan.

 1 - Keep your skin warm

 When they're not under your skis, keep your skins close to your body to keep them warm.
-The LONAK Hardshell jacket was designed for ski touring and features large interior pockets for easy skin storage.
+The LONAK Hardshell Jacket is designed for ski touring, with large interior pockets for easy storage of skins.

 2 - Place them on a clean, dry ski

-To ensure your skins stay on your skis for the duration of your ascent, and especially for the long term, it is essential to place them on skis that are neither dirty nor wet, and free of snow or ice crystals.
-Use a cloth to clean your skis before placing the skins on them.
+To ensure that the skins stay on the ski for the duration of your ascent, but above all for the long haul, it's essential to put them on a ski that's neither dirty nor wet, with no snow or ice crystals.
+Use a rag to clean your skis before fitting the skins.

-At the end of your climb, you should reattach your skins to their protective plastic or original packaging.
-This will prevent glue buildup when folding them.
+At the end of your ascent, glue your skins back onto their protective plastic or original packaging.
+This will prevent glue build-up when folding.

-4 - Do not dry your skins against a heat source
+4 - Don't dry your skin against a heat source

-Ideally, you should dry your skins in the open air.
+Ideally, you should air-dry your skins.
 It may be tempting to dry them by the fire or on a radiator, but this is a bad idea.
-Nothing will damage the glue on your skins!
+There's nothing worse for degrading the glue on your skins!